Bail Top Milk Bottles

 It appears that Frank Ward's life got very complicated about the time these patents were granted.
 On June 18, 1889 Ward shot and wounded a man in a saloon who eventually died four months later.
 He was held in jail for nearly a year and was finally tried and acquitted in December of 1890.
 His defense was that the bullet ricocheted off a post and that possibly the doctors that cared for the man were responsible for the man's actual death.
 One wonders if the ideas behind Ward's patents were thought up while he was sitting in jail.
-We believe Ward was killed in an electric street car accident in 1892 or 1893 soon after his last patents were issued.
+Frank Ward was killed in an electric street car accident on April 6, 1893 soon after his last patents were issued.
 His milk jar and stopper patents were sold at public auction on August 3, 1894.
 They were purchased by O. G. Staples for $53.50.
 This probably explains why F. K. Ward's milk jars are so uncommon.
 The jars must not date before 1892 since they are embossed with that date but probably were only manufactured a few years until Ward's death soon after.

 The milk cap and cap seat was patented in 1889, prior to the patent for these milk bottles.
 Most Smalley bottles have a cap seat even though they are usually found with a tin, bail top.
 A. G. Smalley and Company advertised their bottles were available with stoppers (similar to a cork), tin tops, pulp caps or a combination, which was a tin top and a pulp cap on the same bottle.
 A 1910 invoice from A. G. Smalley & Company listed the price of these milk jars in the quart size with a tin top at 13 dollars for a gross.
 This meant the cost of a single bottle was a little over 9 cents.
 This seems very inexpensive but in the same year Sears, Roebuck and Company was selling quart milk bottles for $6.80 per gross.